winduum/winduum-docs/docs/docs/base/config.md

 <<< @/../node_modules/winduum/src/theme/config/index.css

 ## Tailwind CSS v4
-In the future version of TailwindCSS the configuration is done via CSS, so no plugin is necessary.
+In the new version of TailwindCSS the configuration is done via CSS, so no plugin is necessary.
 Most of the config CSS properties are also part of the new version.

 ```css